Fiona-T/world-happiness-data/README.md

 ### User’s goals:
 - the users of the tool want to access the happiness scores for a country or countries, within the years 2005 - 2020
+- the user may want to view the score from a particular year, or for all years available for the chosen country
-- the user may also want to view a graph representing the happiness scores over time for a country
+- the user may also want to view a graph representing the happiness scores over time for a country, or get more information on that country such as maximium, minimum, average scores for that country.

 ### Site owner’s goal:
 - the goal of this tool is to provide an easy way for users to get different information from the World Happiness historical scores dataset.